-APHA's Annual Meeting theme is decided each year by APHA's Science Board to provide direction for the general session, scientific sessions, exhibiting companies and design.
+APHA's Annual Meeting theme is decided each year by the APHA Governing Council (after review by APHA's Science Board) to provide direction for the general session, scientific sessions, exhibiting companies and design.
 Many of the scientific sessions focus on the theme.
-But sessions will cover all aspects of public health, including those outside of the theme.
+But sessions will cover all aspects of public health, including those outside the theme.
 APHA is committed to reducing the environmental impact of the Annual Meeting and finding ways to be more environmentally responsible.
 Check out our green initiatives!

 2018 Theme — Creating the Healthiest Nation: Health Equity Now